peterhj/qqvi/README.md

     More `^Q^Q` escape chars are also appended at the end of the text file.
 7. Repeat (3)-(6).

+## Implementation details / changelog

+As of the December 2025 update, this script has been migrated to preferably use `/v1/messages`-compatible APIs where possible.

+Technically, we implement a superset of the messages API by supporting an initial `"system"` role message, which is translated to a special field in the API request.

 ## See also